 However, let's also take a look at the Mint fare on the same flight.
 You'll notice the massive difference in award cost — a whopping 126,400 points and $5.60.
 A one-way cash fare costs $1,372.90.

 Using the same method as before, this results in an award value of just 1.08 cents per point.
-My general observation is that redeeming JetBlue points for Mint seats yields a lower cents-per-point value than for the majority of economy fares, sadly.
+My general observation is that redeeming JetBlue points for Mint seats yields a lower cents-per-point value than for the majority of economy fares, which is unfortunate.

 Related: Why JetBlue Is the Best Program for My Family Right Now